astronomer/docs/learn/connections/bigquery.md

 1. In your Google Cloud console, open the Google Cloud project where you're running BigQuery and copy its **ID**.
 2. [Enable Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) and [configure Airflow to use workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to).
 Copy the name for the Kubernetes service account that you create.
-3. Go to **IAM**, then click **Service Accounts** tab, and search your Kubernetes service account.
+3. Go to **IAM**, then click **Service Accounts** and search for your Kubernetes service account.
 If you don't see your service account, click **+ ADD** to add your service account to your Google Cloud project.
 4. [Grant roles](https://cloud.google.com/iam/docs/grant-role-console) to your service account to access BigQuery.
-See [BigQuery roles](https://cloud.google.com/bigquery/docs/access-control#bigquery) for list of available roles and the permissions.
+See [BigQuery roles](https://cloud.google.com/bigquery/docs/access-control#bigquery) for a list of available roles and the permissions.

 </TabItem>